grinnell-cs/csc151-dh/_eboards/eboard40-1.md

     * Some exceptions: `if`, `and`, `or`, `quote`, `cond`, ...
 * E.g., You've learned a bunch of procedures for making simple images, such as `square` and `overlay`.
+* Write interactive procedures using `read-line` and `displayln` (who needs consistency in naming).
+[Note that this is not functional.]
+* Coding style
+* 528 different procedures
+* Lots of primitive types: numbers (ints, reals, rationals, complex, excact, inexact), strings, characters, "images", files, (data types)

 ### Digital humanities